harterrt/harterrt/content/mozilla/experiments_are_releases.md

 Currently, when we release an experiment we don't get any feedback on whether the branches are behaving as expected.
-The experiment could be crashing for unexpected reasons, or the experiment branch could be identical to control due to a bug.
+The experiment could be crashing for unexpected reasons, or the experiment branch could be identical to control (a null experiment) due to a bug.
 Without these reactive metrics, it takes weeks to identify bugs.

 The more I think about it,